martinsumner/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 The data can then be recovered from the other nodes in the cluster issuing the `riak_client:repair_node()` command from the `remote_console` of the replacement node.
 This will prompt all vnodes which partially overlap the data held in the vnodes on the replacement node to race to play a role in repairing the node.
 Each vnode will only repair the data which overlaps, filtering out any data that another vnode has already repaired (or is in the process of repairing).

-To improve the performance of repair, the `repair_span` configuration in the [riak_core schema section of riak.conf](https://github.com/OpenRiak/riak_core/blob/openriak-3.4/priv/riak_core.schema) can be changed to `double_pair`, and this has been proven to be more effective when used with the leveled backend together with the enablement of the `repair_deferred` option in the [riak_kv schema section of riak.conf](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/priv/riak_kv.schema).
+<span>Available from Riak 3.4.0</span>{: .label .label-purple }To improve the performance of repair, the `repair_span` configuration in the [riak_core schema section of riak.conf](https://github.com/OpenRiak/riak_core/blob/openriak-3.4/priv/riak_core.schema) can be changed to `double_pair`, and this has been proven to be more effective when used with the leveled backend together with the enablement of the `repair_deferred` option in the [riak_kv schema section of riak.conf](https://github.com/OpenRiak/riak_kv/blob/openriak-3.4/priv/riak_kv.schema).

 The combination of `repair_span = double_pair, repair_deferred = enabled` is significantly more effective when repairing under load.
 With these configuration options, it should be noted that repairs will happen in key order, not in reverse order of receipt (the default).
 With these changes, using the leveled backend, non-functional testing demonstrates that repairs can complete efficiently even when nodes are persistently at 100% CPU utilisation due to the handling of application requests.